Introduction to IFRS 16

 The IASB also considers leases to be debt, and as such, debt to equity ratios may see a dramatic increase.
 This could impact debt covenants not covered by frozen GAAP contractual provisions as well as credit ratings, if the lease liability recognition resulting from the adoption of IFRS 16 is significantly different from analysts’ expectations.
 Lastly, remeasurements of the lease liability are required due to changes in variable rents, such as those based on an index or rate.

-Lease accounting standard summary
+IFRS 16 lease accounting standard summary

 Technical guides from the Big Four and accounting boards